-Israeli police launch manhunt after 6 prisoners break out
+Israel searches for 6 Palestinians after rare prison break

-TEL AVIV, Israel (AP) — Israeli forces on Monday launched a massive manhunt in northern Israel and the occupied West Bank after six Palestinian prisoners escaped overnight from a high-security facility in an extremely rare breakout.
+TEL AVIV, Israel (AP) — Israel launched a massive manhunt in the country’s north and the occupied West Bank early Monday after six Palestinian prisoners tunneled out of their cell and escaped overnight from a high-security facility in an extremely rare breakout.

+The escape marks an embarrassing security breach just ahead of the Jewish New Year, when Israelis flock to the north to enjoy beaches, campsites and the Sea of Galilee.
+The prisoners appear to have gone into hiding and there was no indication Israeli authorities view them as an immediate threat.

+Palestinians consider prisoners held by Israel to be heroes of their national cause, and many celebrated the escape on social media.
+Efforts to capture the escapees will likely draw attention to the Palestinian Authority’s security coordination with Israel, which is deeply unpopular among Palestinians.
+There was no immediate comment from the PA, but President Mahmoud Abbas’ Fatah party praised the escape.

-Officials said they have erected roadblocks and are conducting patrols in the area.
-Israel’s Army Radio also said 400 prisoners are being moved as a protective measure against any additional escape attempts.
-The radio said the prisoners escaped through a tunnel from the Gilboa prison, which is supposed to be one of Israel’s most secure facilities.
-The men reportedly appeared to have received some outside help.
+Israeli officials said they have erected roadblocks and are conducting patrols in the area.
+Israel’s Army Radio said 400 prisoners are being moved as a protective measure against any additional escape attempts.
+The radio said the prisoners escaped through a tunnel from the Gilboa prison, just north of the West Bank, which is supposed to be one of Israel’s most secure facilities.

+A photo released by the prison service showed a narrow hole in the floor of a cell, and Israeli security forces could be seen examining a similar hole on a stretch of gravel just outside the walls of the prison.

 Israel’s prime minister, Naftali Bennett, called it a “grave incident” that required maximum effort by Israel’s various security branches.

 He said he was receiving constant updates on the prison break, which occurred just hours before Israel was to mark the Jewish New Year.
-Authorities apparently did not believe the escaped prisoners posed a threat to the general public, and there were no instructions for people to alter their routines.
+There were no instructions for people to alter their routines.

+Police commander Shimon Ben Shabo said officials have reinforced emergency response call centers in the area to respond to any reports about the prisoners and there are “forces available to arrive at any location.”

-The escapees were believed to have been headed for Jenin, where the internationally recognized Palestinian Authority wields little control and where militants in recent weeks have openly clashed with Israeli forces.
+The escapees were believed to have been headed for Jenin, about a 25 kilometer (15-mile) drive away, where the internationally recognized PA wields little control and where militants in recent weeks have openly clashed with Israeli forces.
 Israeli helicopters were seen flying over Jenin on Monday morning.

 The Palestinian Prisoners’ Club, which represents both former and current prisoners, identified the men as ranging in age from 26 to 49 years old.
 They include Zakaria Zubeidi, 46, who has been detained since 2019.
-Zubeidi was a leader in the Al Aqsa Martyrs Brigade, affiliated with the Fatah movement, during the second Palestinian uprising over 20 years ago.
+Zubeidi was a prominent leader in the Al-Aqsa Martyrs Brigade, an armed group affiliated with Fatah, during the second Palestinian uprising from 2000-2005.

 Four of the other prisoners had been serving life sentences, the prisoners’ group said.